MatthewDaws/AccessibleLaTeX/README.md

 - [LaTeX Notes](latex.md) : Some random notes about LaTeX usage

+Selected other resources:

+- [Stem Enable](http://stemenable.s805.sureserver.com/Welcome_to_STEM_Enable) A work in progress Wiki, with [associated GitHub account](https://github.com/stem-enable) for code
+- [Talmo Events](http://talmo.uk/events.html) specifically Chris Hughes's talk
+- [Talmo Day One](http://talmo.uk/dayone.html) specifically Emma Cliffe's talk

-The opinions here are my own, and in no way reflect opinions of my employers.
+The opinions here are my own, and in no way reflect opinions of my employer(s).
 I am not a lawyer.